VendelinSlezak/BleskOS/README.md

 Here is info about most important improvements in several last updates.

+**Update 26**
+- I started to reviewing all code I wrote to optimize it, fix issues and upgrade it to next level.
+Today I finished reviewing folder drivers/graphic.

 **Update 25**
 - Further improvement of saving documents to ODT files
 - BleskOS can change monitor backlight for some Intel graphic cards